Basic Machinist Guide

 The Two-Minute Loop and Rotational Theory

-The most basic description of the level 80 rotation can be broken down by following these rules:
+The most basic description of the level 90 rotation can be broken down by following these rules:

 - Not overcapping resources.
-This includes Heat, Battery, and Gauss Round / Ricochet charges
+This includes Heat, Battery, and Gauss Round / Ricochet charges.

-- Using your flexible burst inside of raid buffs as much as possible
+- Using your flexible burst inside of raid buffs as much as possible.

 Automaton Queen and Flexible Burst Usage

-The three things that make up Machinist’s flexible burst are the Heat gauge, the Battery gauge, and the charges of Gauss Round and Ricochet.
+The three things that make up Machinist’s flexible burst are the Heat gauge, the Battery gauge, and the charges of Gauss Round Ricochet, and Reassemble.
 The first rule for these resources is to never allow them to overcap if possible.
 The second rule is to use as many of them as you can before an encounter ends, preferring to end a fight with these gauges as close to zero as possible.

-AoE Rotation and Optimization
+Multi-Target Rotation and Optimization

 The basic AoE priority is as follows:

-- Flamethrower 3+ targets
+- Flamethrower > Scattergun